pgtipping/Synthalyst/memory-bank/activeContext.md

 12. **Medical Knowledge Enhancements**: Add more medical data sources and improve evidence grading.
 13. **Conversational Context**: Improve the Medical Knowledge Assistant to maintain conversational context between queries.
 14. **Systematic Error Handling**: Implement a more proactive approach to error detection and resolution across all admin pages.
+15. **Redis Monitoring Fix**: Resolve 500 errors in the Redis monitoring page.

 ### Active Decisions